gskinnerTeam/flutter-stateful-props/README.md

 It is quite rare to need `dispose()` within your main `State<T>` as Props (by design) clean up their own state.
 However, if needed you can override the standard `dispose()` method, and do your thing!

 ## 👀  PropsWidget
 Sometimes you really just don't want to create 2 classes for a simple Widget with a bit of State.
-That's where `PropsWidget` comes in!
+That's where `PropsWidget` comes in.
 They are single-class variations of `StatefulPropsMixin` that are slightly cludgier to use, but they avoid the readability and line-count hit of having 2 classes.

 They do not replace `StatefulWidget`, but they are quite useful for when you want to attach just 1 or 2 pieces of state to an otherwise basic Widget.

 Switching from the `StatefulPropsMixin` to the `PropsWidget` is pretty simple:
 * Use `PropsWidget` rather than `State with StatefulPropsMixin`